lukegriffith/hugo_site/content/about/_index.md

 ##### Windows OS deployment

-- Development and maintenance of ansible modules & playbooks.
+- Development and maintenance of Ansible modules & playbooks.
 - Development and maintenance of powershell modules, and build scripts.
 - Reverse downtime server deployments.